tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 ### 9. Connect: The Intuit Story, pg 102
 > **Atticus Tysen** *Chief Information Officer*

+Modern IT goes way beyond checking off boxes to process help tickets or change requests.
+It's about adding *value* to the business, shedding redundant clone systems, creating new functionality, finding future-oriented solutions.

+### 10. Superpower #3: Track for Accountability, pg 113
+> In God we trust; all others must bring data.
+> &mdash; <cite>W. Edwards Deming</cite>

+OKRs, their life cycle unfolds in three phases:
+* The Setup
+* Midlife Tracking
+* Wrap-up: Rinse and Repeat

+**The Setup**

+In 2014, when Bill Pence came to AOL as global CTO, ..
+Pence says.
+Without frequent status updates, goals slide into irrelevance; the gap between plan and reality widens by the day.
+Its good to have a cloud based OKR system for transparency & real time feedback.
+To avoid resistance, designating OKR shepherds would be ideal.

+**Midlife Tracking**

+As the Fitbit craze attests, people crave to know how they are progressing and see it visually represented, down to the percentage point.

+As we track and audit our OKRs, we have four options at any point in the cycle:
+* *Continue* - goal isn't broken, don't fix it.
+* *Update* - modify a yellow zone "needs attention" to get the goal on track.
+* *Start* - launch a new OKR mid-cycle.
+* *Stop* - a red zone "at risk", goal has outlived its usefulness, maybe drop it.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager
 > &mdash; <cite>Bill Gates</cite>